 The archeological park is pretty big, so plan for lots of walking.
 Pack a good pair of hiking shoes or sandals (sandals often work better in the rainy season).

-If you plan to tie a stop at a cenote into your visit, don’t forget your bathing suit, a pack towel, and additional sunscreen, particularly if the cenote is not of the dark and mysterious cavern variety.
+If you plan to tie a stop at a cenote into your visit, don’t forget your bathing suit and a quick-drying pack towel, but NO SUNSCREEN!
+Most cenotes in the region either discourage or outright forbid the use of lotions of any kind to protect the fragile underwater ecosystem.

 And don’t forget to bring your favorite reusable water bottle!
 Most restaurants in Mexico don’t provide drinking water free of charge, and you’ll want to stay well-hydrated on your day out in the hot, tropical climate.